zackshersh/book-search-engine/README.md

 ## Application Functionality

 This application uses google book's API to retrieve books and allow users to save those books to their accounts.
-This application runs on expressjs and react using GraphQL to communicate with it's Mongoose Database responsible for storing all user data.
+This application runs on expressjs and react using GraphQL to communicate with its MongoDB Database responsible for storing all user data.

 ## My Role